-The Sydney Green Ring is a side project born from my love of bicycle riding and investigating terrain vague, the marginal spaces in the urban environment that often yield significant urban views ripe for translating into art.
+The Sydney Green Ring (A.K.A.
+The Emerald City Trail) is a side project born from my love of bicycle riding and investigating terrain vague, the marginal spaces in the urban environment that often yield significant urban views ripe for translating into art.
 These space were often polluted and neglected and so they retain many of the features captured by early colonial artists, a starting point for the art historical research of colonial Sydney.
 The invention of portable paints had meant Australia’s invasion and colonisation was well documented from the outset.
+When riding or walking the various trails included in the Sydney Green Ring many historic features are still recognisable, and it is tempting to think of these places being rewilded or cultivated using traditional practices.

 It has since evolved into a 37 km circuit linking the riparian margins of Sydney’s original water-courses with green space, arts and recreational precincts, educational, medical and employment precincts, local, regional and international transport hubs.